Wildapfel/Wildapfel/README.md

 # *Hey, I am Max Petzold*

 Welcome to my GitHub page.
 I am a professional bioinformatician and programmer with a Bachelor's in Molecular Biology & Biotechnology and a Master's in Bioinformatics.
-I focus on building intelligent systems applied to biological data and biological research.
+I focus on building intelligent systems applied to biological data and research.

 **Current Publication**
 - [*Gzip Compression Rate as Proxy for Structural Redundancy in Transcriptomes*](https://github.com/Wildapfel/compression-transcriptomes) - A pipeline to detect structural repeats across evolution of eukaryotes transcriptomes.